 Fergus McCreadie Trio Scotland's up and coming jazz piano star

-Hear tracks from each band below:
+Hear tracks and see videos from each band below:

 Between them these musicians have received 3 Scottish Jazz Awards, Young Scottish Jazz Musician of the Year, BBC Young Jazz Musician of the Year Finalist,